KaniiKania/kg-website/README.md

-# WORK IN PROGRESS DO NOT TOUCH
+# Kania Games Website *WiP?*
-this is my website that I created for a school project back in a day, will update this so it can serve as a actual website for Kania Games.
+This is a website that I initialy created as a school project, now it's updated but still needs more changes and improvements.